 - Helping build relationships between clients and their staff, volunteers, donors, members, and other key constituencies

 - Coaching volunteers and organizational leaders to successfully share the organization’s vision, mission, and fundraising priorities with key constituents

 - Helping donors understand the impact of their philanthropy on an organization, as well as the options available for their gifts

-- Empowering staff in all interactions with volunteer and administrative leadership”
+- Empowering staff in all interactions with volunteer and administrative leadership

 Julia started her career at the Rotary Foundation during its first worldwide PolioPlus Campaign, which raised more than double its $120 million goal.
 She served as Assistant Director for the Annual Fund at both Loyola University Medical Center (LUMC) and Loyola University Chicago and as Director of Major Gifts for LUMC Children’s Hospital.
-After serving on the founding board of the Ronald McDonald House near LUMC, Julia worked as the Director of Development for Ronald McDonald House Charities Global, focusing on national donors as well as a $200 million major and planned gift campaign.
+After serving on the founding board of the Ronald McDonald House near LUMC, Julia worked as the Director of Development for Ronald McDonald House Charities Global, focusing on developing national donors as well as developing and implementing a $200 million major and planned gift campaign.
 She also held the position of Director of Development for Boys & Girls Clubs of America, Midwest Region, and raised operating and program funds for the organization.